imann128/FinanceTracker/README.md

 - **Username:** `johndoe`
   **Password:** `password123`

 However, you can register for an account yourself by using the register button.
-The preset account already has already been used multiple times for testing.
+The preset account has already been used multiple times for testing.

 Feel free to log in with the provided credentials or create your own.